DanRuta/xVA-Synth/README.md

 **Note about synthesis quality**

-The best approach I have found is to generate samples of at least 2 seconds in length, and not much more than 5.
+The best approach I have found is to generate samples of at least 2 seconds in length, and not much more than 5 (short is good for the less good voices).
 If you need a lot of text to be synthesized, the current best approach is to synthesize smaller clauses, and splicing them together in Audacity.
 You can vary the punctuation and spelling of words to get different output.

 All models have been trained on my personal machine, with a GTX 1080, meaning that `batch_size` had to be limited, to stay within memory constraints.
 With any luck, I may get access to some beefier machines in the future to train higher quality models.